 Yuchen Xie grew up in Chengdu, China and came to the US as a first-generation college student.
 She studied Studio Art (with double concentrations in New Media and Painting) and French at the University of Virginia, where she has been making art about the human body and the compulsiveness of contemporary life.
 Yuchen also wrote and directed an experimental short film during her fourth year.
 All her artworks can be found at www.yuchenxie.net.
 As an undergraduate, she curated multiple art projects at the city level as the sole student leader, and enjoyed working with artists in residence.
 Yuchen also held two internships in the fashion industry, one in New York and another in Paris.
 Her life is constantly occupied with imagery- films, photography, short documentaries, collage, etc. Yuchen enjoys reading about contemporary art and surrealism, dystopian fiction, Chinese and French literature, psychology, and sociology.
 She loves landscapes and developed a hobby for drone photography.
 Yuchen hopes to engage with the film industry in New York City while pursuing her study in Arts Administration.

 Sadie Yanckello graduated from Rhodes College in 2015 with a major in Art History and a minor in Sociology.
-She has spent the last five years in Memphis interning and then working for Crosstown Arts, a nonprofit contemporary arts organization operating visual arts, music, and performance spaces, in addition to a residency program, a theater, and a shared art-making facility.
+After graduating Sadie spent 3 years working in Memphis for Crosstown Arts, a nonprofit contemporary arts organization operating visual arts, music, and performance spaces, in addition to a residency program, a theater, and a shared art-making facility.
 Crosstown Arts is the catalyst and main developer of a large redevelopment project, called Crosstown Concourse, that transformed a historic and abandoned Sears-Roebuck Distribution Center into a mixed-use commercial entity which began housing Crosstown Arts in 2017.
-This project affirmed Sadie's desire to work for alternative spaces which mix non-profit and for-profit ventures, and it also allowed her to be an integral part of a community and artist-centric organization from its incubation stages.
-She has grown to love developing projects, programs, exhibitions, and resources for self-defined artists as well as the surrounding community.
-Sadie is specifically interested in how the arts can be a tool of empowerment.
-She is passionate about facilitating experiences for artists and the creative communities of Memphis and other cities.
-She is also interested in critically analyzing how arts organizations can better act as platforms for a multiplicity of perspectives.
+Working on Crosstown Arts from its genesis affirmed Sadie's desire to work for alternative spaces which mix non-profit and for-profit ventures, while also allowing her to be an integral part of a community and artist-centric organization from its incubation stages.
+Sadie is specifically interested in how the arts can be a tool of empowerment while also critically analyzing how arts organizations can better act as platforms for a multiplicity of perspectives.
+Since moving to New York City, Sadie has been a Development Intern at Art21, and a Development Intern at Baryshnikov Arts Center.

 Phoebe (Yiu) Yin graduated with a Bachelor of Arts degree from University of Southern California in 2017, majoring in Art History.
 She worked on her master's degree in Modern and Contemporary Asian Art program at Sotheby's Institute of Art in London from September 2017 to September 2018.
 Her passion for art started with a trip to Dunhuang at a young age, and she been following this passion ever since.
 Phoebe interned for Pacific Asia Museum in Pasadena during her junior year at USC and interned for Contemporary Ink Art Department at Sotheby's Hong Kong in the summer of 2016.
 She is hoping to gain a diverse experience in the field of art at ARAD.